 The earliest mention and proof of the convex generalization for k = 1, seems to be that of Duncan Gregory who in 1836 published it in the Cambridge Mathematical Journal, Vol 1, p.
 192. (Reference: Walton, William.
 (Ed).
 (1865).
 The Mathematical Writings of Duncan Gregory, Cambridge: Deighton, Bell & Co., p.
 107. (download))

-Drag any of the vertices in the sketches below to view the theorem dynamically.
+Drag any of the red or blue vertices of the cyclic polygons in the sketches below to view the theorem dynamically.

-A similar dual generalization to the above exists for circumscribed 2n-gons - a dynamic version is available at A circumscribed 2n-gon dual generalization.
+A similar Side Sum dual generalization to the above exists for Circumscribed/Tangential 2n-gons - a dynamic version is available at A circumscribed 2n-gon dual generalization.

-Read my 1993 IJMEST paper discussing the above generalization A unifying generalization of Turnbull's theorem and my 2006 Mathematics in School paper dealing with the converse Recycling cyclic polygons dynamically.
+Read my 1993 IJMEST paper discussing the above generalization, and its dual A unifying generalization of Turnbull's theorem and my 2006 Mathematics in School paper dealing with the converse Recycling cyclic polygons dynamically.

-A proof of this result is also given in Some Adventures in Euclidean Geometry, which is available for purchase as a downloadable PDF, printed book or from iTunes for your iPhone, iPad, or iPod touch, and on your computer with iTunes.
+A proof of this generalization and its dual (see link further up) is also given in Some Adventures in Euclidean Geometry, which is available for purchase as a downloadable PDF, printed book or from iTunes for your iPhone, iPad, or iPod touch, and on your computer with iTunes.